base-org/op-viem/site/docs/actions/public/L1/readFinalizedWithdrawals.md

 ## Return Value

-Returns a `number` representative of the seconds until withdrawal finalization.
+Returns a `boolean` for whether the withdrawal has been finalized.

 ## Parameters